 The student is awarded the Cooper Union 50% merit tuition award plus additional grant award based on need

-To be eligible for additional federal aid, Pell grants or loans in the summer term, students must have a completed FAFSA on file for 2020-2021 and must be registered for at least half-time.
-For undergraduates, half-time status requires a minimum enrollment into 6 credits; for graduate students half-time status requires a minimum enrollment into 4.5 credits.
+To be eligible for additional federal aid, such as Pell grants or loans in the summer term, students must have a completed FAFSA on file for 2022–2023 and must be registered for at least half-time.
+For undergraduates, half-time status requires a minimum enrollment in 6 credits; for graduate students, half-time status requires a minimum enrollment in 4.5 credits.

 Based on their year in school (1st year, 2nd year, etc.), a student is eligible to borrow up to the maximum amount of federal loan as established by the Department of Education Federal Student Aid for that year.
 If you have not borrowed the annual maximum amount during the fall and spring semesters, you can borrow the remaining amount for which you are eligible for the summer term.
 That is, you can borrow up to the maximum annual/aggregate eligibility limit.
 For more information, visit the federal student aid site or contact email@example.com.

 The amount of Federal Pell Grant funds you may receive over your lifetime is limited by federal law to be the equivalent of six years of Pell Grant funding.
 Since the amount of a scheduled Pell Grant award you can receive each award year is equal to 100%, the six-year equivalent is 600%.
 Therefore, the maximum time frame that students may receive a Pell Grant is equivalent of 12 full-time semesters or 600% of Pell Eligibility.
 This is considered a student’s Lifetime Eligibility or LEU.
 One full-time semester of a Pell Grant award is equal to 50% of a student’s Pell eligibility.
 To check your remaining Pell, log onto https://nslds.ed.gov using your FSA ID.